Cosmic domain walls on a lattice: illusive effects of initial conditions: Impact of initial conditions on DW evolution: unbiased case

-One may wish to make a judgement regarding potential boundary effects in the situation, when the scaling regime is actually reached.
-This can be seen, e.g., in Fig.~\ref{cutoff_alpha_05}, where we compare in particular the area parameter $\xi$ corresponding to $k_{IR}=0.1$ for two different choices of $L$.
-For the larger box the scaling parameter $\xi$ is larger, in accordance with expectations that the box size matters.
-This is manifested even more clearly in Fig.~\ref{plateau}, where we observe plateaus also for $k_{IR}=0.15$ and $k_{IR}=0.3$.
-There is another way to demonstrate the impact of the boundary.
+We make a judgement regarding potential boundary effects in the situations, when the scaling regime is actually reached.
+In particular, the scaling takes place in the case $k_{IR}=0.1$ and in the cases $k_{IR}=0.15$ and $k_{IR}=0.3$ for $L_s$ and $L_m$, as it can be seen in Fig.~\ref{cutoff_alpha_05}.
+We observe that in all these cases the area parameter indeed increases upon enlarging the box size $L$ (and hence mitigating boundary effects), while $k_{IR}$ is kept fixed.
+There is another way to demonstrate that it is the interplay between the IR modes in the initial conditions and the box size, which matters for evolution of $\xi$.
 One can see from Fig.~\ref{cutoff_alpha_05} that the behavior of the scaling parameter changes considerably, as $k_{IR}$ approaches the minimal value of the IR cutoff $k_{min} =2\pi/L$, which is due to a finite box size.
 Indeed, considering a smaller box with $L=L_m$ (see above), one has $k_{min} \approx 0.09$, and we observe rather strong changes in the parameter $\xi$ evolution in the range $k_{IR}=[0.1, 0.3]$.
 At the same time, imposing the UV cutoff has almost no impact on the scaling parameter at late times.

+The results in Figs.~\ref{cutoff_alpha_05} and~\ref{cutoff_alpha_0} suggest that the area parameter $\xi$ depends on $k_{IR}$ and $L$ through the ratio $k_{IR}/k_{min}$.
+In particular, we end up with very close values of the area parameter $\xi$ for approximately equal $k_{IR}/k_{min}$ (which is, e.g., the case for $k_{IR}=0.1$, $L=L_m$ and $k_{IR}=0.15$, $L=L_s$).
+Such a dependence on the ratio $k_{IR}/k_{min}$ most vividly demonstrates that the effect we are dealing with is due to the sensitivity of IR modes to the lattice boundary set by $L$.
+However, proving this dependence rigorously requires a more thorough analysis with the use of higher resolution simulations.

 To exclude the possibility that the observed effect is due to variation of the lattice spacing $L/N$, we also performed simulations assuming the same $L/N$ and physical parameters, but different $L$.
 The result can be seen in Fig.~\ref{cutoff_alpha_05} by the comparison of the cases with $L=L_o,~N=2048$ and $L=L_s,~N=1024$; for concreteness we have chosen $k_{IR}=0.15$ in this analysis.
 Despite that we deal with the same $L/N$, evolution of the parameter $\xi$ is different in two cases: it is larger in the late time regime for a larger box.
 This demonstrates that a finite lattice spacing is unlikely to play a significant role in the observed effect.